Our Abbot, Hwalson Sunim

 Membership is open to the public.
 Members collectively sustain the Center.
 They have no attendance requirements, but access to the daily schedule of practice & events.
-We offer a free 30 day membership trial, then ask folks to become formal members.
-Unless there is hardship, we request a minimum monthly donation of $30/month.
 Become a member, or read more about membership benefits & details HERE.

-Mentorship at the Center is available in 3 forms: as a non-resident or resident student, or as a full time apprentice.
-Being a student involves establishing with the Vice-Abbot (Myungju) a schedule of practice, study & stewardship, tailored to ones particular situation.
-If you want to explore being a student, please start by attending a public meditation, and discuss your interest with the Director.
-If you are not local, please contact us to schedule a visit or phone call.
+Mentorship is available for non-resident or resident students, or as full time apprenticeship.
+To explore, please attend a public meditation and discuss your interest with the Director.
+If you are not local, contact us to schedule a visit.

 We are a diverse group of individuals.
 The aim of our Zen community is to foster spiritual insight that leads to a spiritual ecology, individually & collectively, through Zen meditation.
 Zen insight helps people evolve into true human beings -- caretakers of ourselves, one another, and our one world.